NCERT Solutions Class 8 Civics Chapter 1 – Free PDF

 Chapter 1 – The Indian Constitution Summary

-In this Chapter of NCERT Civics Class 8, students will study about the Indian Constitution and how it has shaped to form a proper governance scheme for the people of the country.
-The importance of the Constitution in a democratic country is what the author discusses in this chapter.
+In this chapter of NCERT Civics Class 8, students will study the Indian Constitution and how it has shaped to form a proper governance scheme for the people of the country.
+Besides, the importance of the Constitution in a democratic country is also discussed in this chapter.

 The key features of the Indian Constitution have been talked about in detail in this chapter.
 Given below are the important features of the Indian Constitution:

-To get the solutions of Geography, History, Civics books students can visit NCERT Solutions Class 8 Social Science page at BYJU’S and prepare themselves for the exams.
+To get the solutions of Geography, History, and Civics books, students can visit NCERT Solutions Class 8 Social Science page at BYJU’S and prepare themselves for the exams.

 Frequently Asked Questions on NCERT Solutions for Class 8 Civics Chapter 1